Hinges: A Comprehensive Guide to Types, Installation, and Maintenance

 Hinges have been used for thousands of years, with evidence of their existence dating back to ancient civilizations.
 The early hinges were simple pivots made from wood or metal, serving basic purposes such as attaching doors to door frames or lids to containers.
 Over time, hinges have evolved, and today they come in a wide array of designs, materials, and functionalities.

 III.
-What are Types of hinges?
+What are the Types of hinges?

 There is a vast range of hinge types available, each with its unique characteristics and applications.
 Let's explore some of the most common types:

-• Butt Hinges
+- Butt Hinges

 Butt hinges are a type of hinge commonly used in doors, cabinets, and other pieces of furniture.
 They are typically made of metal and consist of two flat plates, or leaves, joined by a pin or rod at the center.
 One leaf is attached to the door or cabinet frame, while the other leaf is attached to the door or cabinet itself.

-These hinges are designed to provide a smooth pivoting action, allowing the door or cabinet to swing open and closed.
+These hinges are designed to provide a smooth pivoting action, allowing the door or cabinet to swing open and close.
 They are relatively simple in design, with the leaves and pin providing the main components.
 Butt hinges are available in various sizes and finishes to suit different applications and aesthetic preferences.

-• Pivot Hinges
+- Pivot Hinges

-These hinges are designed to provide a smooth pivoting action, allowing the door or cabinet to swing open and closed.
+These hinges are designed to provide a smooth pivoting action, allowing the door or cabinet to swing open and close.
 They are relatively simple in design, with the leaves and pin providing the main components.
 Butt hinges are available in various sizes and finishes to suit different applications and aesthetic preferences.

 Pivot hinges are commonly used in commercial buildings, such as offices, hotels, and retail spaces, where they can be found on entrance doors, interior doors, and room dividers.
 They can also be used in residential applications, particularly for high-end or custom-designed doors.

-• European Hinges
+- European Hinges

 European hinges, also known as concealed hinges or cup hinges, are a type of hinge commonly used in cabinet doors.
 They are called European hinges because they originated in Europe and became widely popular in European cabinetry.
 European hinges are characterized by their hidden or concealed design, which means that they are not visible when the cabinet door is closed.
 They are typically installed on the inside of the cabinet, attaching the door to the cabinet box.
 This creates a clean and streamlined look for the cabinets, without any visible hinges from the outside.